Illinois Nursing Colleges, Degrees & Licenses

 Saint Xavier University – School of Nursing and Health Sciences

-Graduate education options at Saint Xavier University School of Nursing and Health Sciences include a master’s of science in nursing or a graduate certificate.
+Graduate education options at Saint Xavier University School of Nursing and Health Sciences include a master’s of science in nursing or a graduate certificate; US News & World Report ranked its online MSN program as the second best in the nation.
 Both education options offer concentrations in clinical nurse leadership, family nurse practice, or nurse education.
 There is also an MSN/MBA dual degree option for nurses who want to pursue a business degree alongside their nursing education.

 All education options are offered through online learning.
 This flexible format allows students to work or care for their families while earning their graduate degrees.
 At a minimum, students will complete 600 hours of clinical experience to gain hands-on experience.
 All faculty in these programs maintain an active clinical practice to stay abreast of advances in best practices.